MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 4. Enter *rg-AzureDefender*.

-5. For the Name, enter something unique like: *uniquename_AzureDefender*
+5. For the Name, enter something unique like: *uniquenameAzureDefender*

 6. Select **Review + Create**.